TheHamester/HitIndicator/README.md

 # Changelog

+## Patch 1.1.3
+* Hits from potions now display an indicator
+* Arrows now show an indicator in 1.18.2

 ## Patch 1.1.2
 * Multiplayer support
 * Potions currently not working for some reason, will be fixed next patch